aerogear/graphback/packages/graphql-migrations/README.md

 - **TYPE_ADDED** - Adding a new GraphQL type to your model will create an associated database table.
 - **FIELD_ADDED** - Adding a field to an existing model will create a new column in your database table.

+Relationships are not yet supported and will be added very soon.